Ear Taxi Festival 2021

 Building on this momentum, New Music Chicago made the decision to present Ear Taxi Festival again, with the prospect of having it be an ongoing endeavor to be repeated in coming years.
 This effort is now being led by Michael Lewanski, Curatorial Director, Jessica Wolfe, Managing Director, and Jennie Oh Brown, Executive and Artistic Director.

 With over 110 proposals received from Chicago-centric artists, 4 commissioned composers, and numerous premieres, Ear Taxi Festival promises to be another world-class celebration of Chicago music.
-Ear Taxi Festival will also reach throughout neighborhoods of the city as well , and is currently in discussion with venues including The Kehrein Center for the Arts, DePaul University’s Art Museum and Holtschneider Performance Center, University of Chicago Reva and David Logan Center for the Arts, Epiphany Center for the Arts, Constellation Chicago, and The Harris Theater.
+Ear Taxi Festival will also reach throughout neighborhoods of the city as well , and is currently in discussion with venues including The Kehrein Center for the Arts, DePaul University’s Art Museum and Holtschneider Performance Center, University of Chicago Reva and David Logan Center for the Arts, Epiphany Center for the Arts, Constellation Chicago, and The Chicago Cultural Center.
 Official announcements about the festival will be made in 2021 on multiple platforms.
 Ear Taxi Festival will be held on September 30 – October 4, 2021.

 Ear Taxi Festival is supported by a generous gift from Helen Zell and grants from the Paul M. Angell Family Foundation, Elizabeth F. Cheney Foundation, Gaylord & Dorothy Donnelley Foundation, The Richard H. Driehaus Foundation, Irving Harris Foundation, the National Endowment for the Arts, and New Music USA, made possible by annual program support and/or endowment gifts from Helen F. Whitaker Fund and The Aaron Copland Fund for Music, Inc. Additional support has been provided for Ear Taxi Festival Preview concerts by DePaul Art Museum and the Illinois Arts Council Agency.